richelbilderbeek/WindowViewer/README.md

 # WindowViewer

-[WindowViewer](ToolWindowViewer.htm) is a failed attempt to capture all Windows windows as bitmaps.
+[WindowViewer](https://github/com/richelbilderbeek/WindowViewer.htm) is a failed attempt to capture all Windows windows as bitmaps.

-[WindowViewer](ToolWindowViewer.htm) was released on the 6th of Fubruary of 2010 and programmed in [C++](Cpp.htm) using the [IDE](https://github.com/richelbilderbeek/cpp/blob/master/content/CppIde.md) [C++
+[WindowViewer](https://github/com/richelbilderbeek/WindowViewer.htm) was released on the 6th of February of 2010 and programmed in [C++](Cpp.htm) using the [IDE](https://github.com/richelbilderbeek/cpp/blob/master/content/CppIde.md) [C++